 Question: What if I have one contract for peak capacity for 15 MW and a second contract for off-peak capacity for 5 MW?
 How should I report these contracts in the RA template; should I include all that information in one line with one Contract Identifier (Column B)?

 Answer: If the peak and off peak contracts combine to cover a 24 x 7 period, split the peak contract into two components; 5 MW to match with the off-peak contract and 10 MW that remain peak.
-Then, on one line report the 5 MW peak and 5 MW off peak contracts as a single resource in category 4 with unrestricted availability (all hours).
+Then, on one line report the 5 MW peak and 5 MW off peak contracts as a single resource in Bucket 4 with unrestricted availability (all hours).
 On a second line report a 10 MW peak contract.
 On the line with two contracts, both contract numbers should appear in the contract ID cells.

 Question: What if I have one contract with a facility that includes different components?
 For example 100 MW 7x24, and 15 MW 7x16?
 How should I report that in the RA template; should I include all that information in one line with one contract ID?